francklinmarroq/francklinmarroq/README.md

 - 🔭 Im currently working on: [This repo][currentlyworking]
 - 👯 I’m looking to collaborate with other content creators and developers.
-- 🥅 2022 Goals: Learn Unity and create content for my [Youtube Channel][youtube].
+- 🥅 2025 Goals: Learn Coding with the MVVM pattern with C# and create content for my [Youtube Channel][youtube].
 - ⚡ Fun fact: I play videogames with friends on my [Twitch Channel][twitch].
 - 🎵 Here's my [playlist][musicplaylist] for coding. 🤣
 - :computer: Here [dotfiles][dotfiles] and my [nvim config][nvimcfg] in case they are useful to you.